The Soapstone Mountain Trail Races are popular, long-standing races in North Central Connecticut. 2017 marks the 34th year for the Soapstone events.

-There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" run featuring a handicap start.
+There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" which has been renamed this year to the Jerry Stage 6k.
+This is in honor of the many years of love, sweat and tears that Jerry Stage put into these races.
+May he rest in peace.
 Both races run through the extremely beautiful and scenic area around Soapstone Mountain, Shenipsit Forest State Park.
 Participants in the 22k race climb to the peak of Soapstone Mountain.
 The races are put on every year by the Shenipsit Striders, a 42 year old trail running club in north-central Connecticut.

-The 22k is a mass start.
-In past years the 6k "Sampler" was a handicap start based on age and gender.
-Due to confusion about place and time as well as more and more people wanting to run with another person we have voted to remove the handicap start and replace it with a pass start.
-Distinctive handmade trophies go to the top finishers in each age catagory; Under 40, 40 - 49, 50 - 59 and 60+ for men and woman for the 22K.
-Trophies go to the top overall male and female for the Sampler.
+The 22k and then 6k are both mass start.
+In past years the Jerry Stage 6k "Sampler" was a handicap start based on age and gender.
+Due to confusion about place and time as well as more and more people wanting to run with another person we have voted to remove the handicap start and replace it with a mass start.
+For the 22k distinctive awards go to the top male and female finisher as well as the top finishers in each age catagory; Under 40, 40 - 49, 50 - 59 and 60+.
+Awards go to the top overall male and female for the 6k Sampler as well as first place in 0-12, 13-18, 19-29, 30-29, 30-49, 50-59 and 60+.
 Everyone gets the satisfaction of completing the course.

-This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, some more dirt road and finishing on grassy field.
+This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
 The course is well marked wirh flagging and signs.

 The race venue is very family friendly.
 There are horses to view, trails to hike and open fields to run in.
 Following the race is a fabulous vegetarian meal for all runners and volunteers (family and friends can eat for a donation of $5 per person).
 Bring a lawn chair and stay the day.
 We encourage you to also bring your own bowl, spoon and cup to cut down on waster and help the environment. .

 The 22k start is at 9am.
-The Sampler starts at 9:10am.
-A free kids race begins at 12 noon.
+The Jerry Stage 6k starts at 9:10am.
+A FREE kids race begins at 12 noon.

 There is race day entry with an increase in price to $30 for the 22k and $15 for the 6k.
 Day-of registration and bib pickup begins at 7:45am.